 Arizona Marijuana College

-Join an exceptional group of students and alumni by signing up for CTU’s in-depth marijuana training course.
+Join an exceptional group of students and alumni by enrolling in CTU’s in-depth marijuana industry training course.
 Our online cannabis program can teach you how to get a job at a dispensary in Arizona or any other legal state.
 Learn at your own pace to absorb all the information, pass the final exam, and receive a certificate of completion.